wavefrontHQ/docs/pages/doc/tracing_external_services.md

       <br/>For example, click a custom external service on the application map and hover over the icons.
 The name you see is derived from the value you assign this tag.
       <br/><img src="images/tracing_custom_external_services_external_component.png" alt="Shows the nginx icon when you click on the external load balancer"/>
       {{site.data.alerts.note}}
         A default icon is assigned to customized components.
-If you want to add your icon, contact <a href="mailto:support@wavefront.com">support@wavefront.com</a>.
+If you want to add your icon, contact our <a href="wavefront_support_feedback.html#support">Technical Support team</a>.
       {{site.data.alerts.end}}
     </td>
   </tr>